sodous-s/polyglot/README.md

 ## Contribution
 Small fixes and improvements are welcome.
 Open an issue or submit a PR.
 Current issues:
-1. If python code has docstrings, it breaks
+1. Improve python triple string escape (currently works for simple cases but not tested for edge cases)

 ## License
 MIT License